Chevrolet Chevy II / Nova: Fifth generation (1985–1988)

 The Chevrolet Nova nameplate returned in spring 1984 as a front-wheel drive subcompact vehicle for the 1985 to 1988 model years.
-It was assembled in Fremont, California, by NUMMI, a joint venture between General Motors in the U.S. and Toyota of Japan, resulting in various Corolla-based cars sold under General Motors brands, also referred to as the S-car within GM.
+It was assembled in Fremont, California, by NUMMI, a joint venture between General Motors and Toyota of Japan, resulting in various Corolla-based cars sold under General Motors brands, also referred to as the S-car within GM.
 It resurrected a name last used on the compact-sized rear-wheel drive 1979 Chevrolet Nova.
 The new Nova was a rebadged and mildly restyled Japanese market Toyota Sprinter, a model sold in Japan as a badge engineered version of the Toyota Corolla.
 Nova shared the Corolla's AE82 platform, 1.6 L 4-cylinder engines and was available with 5-speed manual, 3-speed or 4-speed automatic transmissions.
 For the first time ever, quad headlights were used on the Nova (mimicking most other models at the time, such as the slightly-larger Chevrolet Cavalier).
 It was designed for manufacturability and reached an unusually high level of quality and production speed at NUMMI, compared to other US factories.

-1985 model
+1985 model year

-The 1985 Chevrolet Nova was initially offered only in a four-door three-box, notchback sedan body style and in the Midwestern states.
+The 1985 Nova was initially offered only in a four-door three-box, notchback sedan body style and in the Midwestern states.
 A five-door hatchback was added shortly after its introduction, and the line was distributed throughout the US and Canada beginning around traditional new-model introduction time in the fall (as were the other Chevy imports, the Suzuki-based Sprint which had been first launched on the West Coast and the Isuzu-based Spectrum which had initially been available on the Eastern Seaboard and throughout New England and New York State).
 The only engine was a carbureted 1.6-liter four-cylinder with 74 hp.
-It teamed with either a five-speed manual or three-speed automatic transmission.
+It was paired with either a five-speed manual or three-speed automatic transmission.
 This was the same powertrain as offered in the Corolla.
 The four-door sedan listed for $7,435, a rather stiff tariff by Chevrolet standards.
 The five-door, which added a split-folding rear seat, started at $7,669.
-All Nova options were grouped into seven packages, which did away with the long list of optional equipment that accompanied such cars as the Chevrolet Chevette.
-(Simple though it was, the subcompact Chevette offered nearly 30 options).
+All Nova options were grouped into seven packages, which did away with the long list of optional equipment that accompanied cars like the Chevette, which offered nearly 30 options.
 However, adding one of the costlier packages could easily push the Nova's sticker to over $10,000.